-Though coronavirus restrictions in Ireland are relaxing, lots of us will still be spending quite a bit of time at home.
+In later life, it can be more of a challenge to get out of the house to exercise.
 However, it’s important for us all to stay active.
 Regular exercise is vital for anyone who wants to stay healthy and independent.
-Although we probably can’t get to the gym or the swimming pool any time soon, there are lots of ways to exercise at home!
+Although you may struggle to get to the gym or the swimming pool, there are lots of ways to exercise at home.

 Top 5 Ways to Exercise at Home

 Before you begin any exercise, make sure to clear up the area around you.
 Remove anything that could become a trip hazard.
 Open curtains or turn on lights so you can see what you are doing.
 Wear comfy clothes, sturdy shoes with good grip, and make sure you have a glass of water to hand.

 The easiest way to get some exercise into your daily routine is just to stand up.
 Lots of older people spend the majority of their time sitting down.
 Once every hour or so, stand up from your chair and have a quick walk around.
 Even walking to the kitchen and back to make a cup of tea will help.

 You might not believe that you can exercise while sitting down, but it’s true.
 This kind of activity is perfect for those who struggle with balance or mobility.
 Choose a sturdy chair without wheels, and preferably without armrests.
 From your chair, you can perform a variety of stretches and strength exercises.